 - Brendan Brazier – Iron Man Champion

-As you can see, that’s an impressive list; and honestly, it could go on and on much longer, but you get the idea.
-There are vegan and plant based athletes in ALL fields, and not just anything specific.
-The plant based diet works best for them regardless of their field of sport; and on closer inspection into all of them, they all say the same thing – that their training, fitness and recovery times have all improved since they gave up all animal products.
+As you can see, that’s an impressive list and it could go on and on much longer, but you get the idea.
+There are vegan and plant based athletes in ALL fields, not just anything specific.
+The plant based diet works best for them regardless of their field of sport.
+And on closer inspection into all of them, they all say the same thing.
+Their training, fitness and recovery times have all improved since they gave up all animal products.

 Plant based diet – Top benefits

 - Faster recovery from exercise due to eating more anti inflammatory and alkaline plant foods.

 - Higher fitness levels.
 I can’t explain this, but I’m guessing it’s down to lots of anti inflammatory plant foods.